kubohiroya/sheet2form/README.md

 #### `executeForm`

  1. Execute the function `exportForm` from customized menu `sheet2form` in the spreadsheet UI.
- 1. Your Google Form items and properties, with using `title` row value and ActiveSheet of ActiveSpreadsheet, are created/updated.
+ 1. Your Google Form is automatically created with use of ActiveSheet contents of ActiveSpreadsheet, set title by `title` row value.

 #### `executeForm...`